 Users with this role may preview, approve, and publish content.
 This role may also create and modify templates.

 Users with this role may preview, approve and publish content

 Users with this role may add and edit content

-Although not a requirement, it is recommended that users with the ISC_ContentApprover, also have the ISC_ContentEditor role.
-This allows the User to make minor edits to content prior to approving the revision.
+Although not a requirement, users with the ISC_ContentApprover should also have the ISC_ContentEditor role to make minor edits to content prior to approving the revision.

 Custom user roles can be created to meet specific business needs of the client.
 Custom user role permissions, by default, inherent all permissions.
 Restriction a custom user role to specific entities can be done in the Permissions finger tab of the Application Dictionary.

 Updated 3 months ago